TomTranter/JellyBaMM/docs/contributing.md

 ### Example notebooks

-Major liionpack features are showcased in [Jupyter notebooks](https://jupyter.org/) stored in the [examples directory](examples/notebooks).
+Major JellyBamm features are showcased in [Jupyter notebooks](https://jupyter.org/) stored in the [examples directory](examples/notebooks).
 Which features are "major" is of course wholly subjective, so please discuss on GitHub first!

 ## Citations